 Since September it has been hearing evidence from trade bodies, government and regulatory organisations, consumer bodies and motoring groups.

-The findings are due to be published at 10:30 GMT.'Fair pricing'
+The findings are due to be published at 10:30 GMT.

 The call for information followed a complaint from the Retail Motor Industry Federation (RMI), which alleged that big supermarkets were selling petrol at below cost, subsidised by their grocery sales.